Politics in Manchester: Manchester City Council

 Manchester City Council is the local authority for the metropolitan borough of Manchester.
 The borough is divided into 32 wards, which elect a total of 96 councillors, three for each ward.
-Currently, the council is controlled by the Labour Party and is led by Richard Leese.
+Currently, the council is controlled by the Labour Party and is led by Bev Craig.
 The opposition is formed by the Liberal Democrats and led by former Manchester MP John Leech.